fevpallar/job-portal-crud-main/README.md

-CRU-D stands for "CReate, Update *minus* the Delete"operations.
+CRU-D stands for "CReate, Update *minus* the Delete" operations.
 It is a quick-mini project to demonstrate common hypothetical *create & update* operations on such online *job search site*.
 The project was deployed in a single node Kubernate cluster.

 Hardware & Sofware specification:
 - Windows OS